kieran-gray/kgdev.me/src/pages/posts/quest-exactly-once-p2.md

 ---
 layout: ../../layouts/post.astro
-title: "The Quest for Exactly-Once Event Delivery: Part 2"
+title: 'The Quest for Exactly-Once Event Delivery: Part 2'
 pubDate: 2025-07-13
-description: "Attempting to achieve exactly-once event delivery semantics in my FernLabour.com codebase."
+description: 'Attempting to achieve exactly-once event delivery semantics in my FernLabour.com codebase.'
-author: "Kieran Gray"
+author: 'Kieran Gray'
 excerpt: The adventure continues.
 In our last post we started the quest for the holy grail of distributed systems - Exactly-Once delivery.
 We tackled the first half of the problem by building a reliable producer with a transactional outbox, guaranteeing that we will never lose an event.
 This is a big step forward, we’ve moved from At-Most-Once delivery to an At-Least-Once delivery guarantee.
 image:
   src:
   alt:
-tags: ["python", "architecture", "events"]
+tags: ['python', 'architecture', 'events']
 ---

 The adventure continues.
 In our last post we started the quest for the holy grail of distributed systems: Exactly-Once delivery.
 We tackled the first half of the problem by building a reliable producer with a transactional outbox, guaranteeing that we will never lose an event.
 This is a big step forward, we’ve moved from At-Most-Once delivery to an At-Least-Once delivery guarantee.